Scouting Brown Stem Rot in Soybeans: Signs, Symptoms and Management

 (Duane Rathmann)

-Brown stem rot is a common soybean disease in the north central U.S. that can cut yields up to 15%.1 It’s one of a trifecta of associated conditions you should monitor carefully — the others being soybean cyst nematode (SCN), which can compound yield harm caused by brown stem rot, and sudden death syndrome (SDS), with which brown stem rot shares key symptoms.
+Brown stem rot is a common soybean disease in the north central U.S. that cuts yields up to 38% in severe cases.¹ It’s one of three associated conditions to closely monitor — the others being soybean cyst nematode (SCN), which can compound yield harm from brown stem rot, and sudden death syndrome (SDS), with which brown stem rot shares key symptoms.

 When to inspect brown stem rot in soybeans

-If pods fill during cool and wet weather and conditions turn hot and dry by mid- to late August, you’ve got a prime environment for brown stem rot.
-The disease arises from a fungus called Cadophora gregata that lives in the soil and on crop residue.
+Brown stem rot thrives when pods fill during cool and wet weather and conditions turn hot and dry by mid- to late August.
+It’s caused by a fungus, Cadophora gregata, that lives in the soil and on crop residue.

-If you find some of these symptoms confusing, you’re not alone.
-Brown stem rot is often mistaken for something else, such as an early maturing crop, the byproduct of dry soils or other diseases.3 Avoid the confusion by looking for these telltale signs:
+If you find it challenging to diagnose brown stem rot, you’re not alone.
+It’s often mistaken for an early maturing crop, sudden death syndrome, or the byproduct of dry soils or disease.
+Avoid the confusion by looking for these telltale signs.

 Stem discoloration